 The Apple Watch wrist twist

-The Apple Watch screen still winks off at every available opportunity to save precious battery life.
+The Apple Watch screen still winks off at every available opportunity in order to save precious battery life.
 In theory, it should turn on when you raise your wrist and go dark when you lower it or don't interact with the watch for five or six seconds.
-The Series 2 is a lot better at recognising wrist raises, and you shouldn't find it difficult to illuminate the screen with a movement of your wrist.
+The Series 3 is a lot better at recognising wrist raises, and you shouldn't find it difficult to illuminate the screen with a movement of your wrist.

 If you want it to stay illuminated for 70 seconds rather than the standard 15, just go to the General menu in the iPhone companion app, then choose Wake Screen and then flick to the desired time.